Within .NET, a wide range of technologies encompass almost any type of application and development need we may encounter.

 Unity

-Unity is a very popular game development engine that uses C# as its primary programming language.
-Unity allows you to develop 2D and 3D games and publish them on multiple platforms, including consoles, PCs, mobile devices, and virtual reality.
+Unity is a very popular game development engine that uses C# as its main programming language.
+Unity allows developing 2D and 3D games and publishing them on multiple platforms, including consoles, PCs, mobile devices, and virtual reality.

 When to use it

-Unity is useful for developers interested in creating video games or augmented reality and virtual reality experiences using a high-level language like C#.
+Unity is useful for developers interested in creating video games or augmented and virtual reality experiences, using a high-level language like C#.

 Godot

-Godot is a cross-platform and open-source game development engine that allows you to create 2D and 3D games.
+Godot is a cross-platform, open-source game development engine that allows creating 2D and 3D games.

 One of its advantages is its flexibility in programming languages, as it supports C# in addition to its native GDScript language.